QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 ![Scetch of STTES](fig/221021_STTES_scetch.svg)

 The short-term energy storage is a simplified model without thermal losses to the ambient.
-It consists of two adiabatically separated temperature layers, represented as an ideally layered storage without any interaction between the two layers.
+It consists of two adiabatically separated temperature layers, represented as an ideally stratified storage without any interaction between the two layers.
 This model was chosen to keep the computational effort as small as possible.
 If a more complex model is needed, the seasonal thermal energy storage can be used that is including energy and exergetic losses.

 The rated thermal energy content \(Q_{STTES,rated}\) of the STTES can be calculated using the volume \(V_{STTES}\), the density \(\rho_{STTES}\), the specific thermal capacity of the medium in the storage \(cp_{STTES}\) and the temperature span within the STTES:
 $$ Q_{STTES,rated} = V_{STTES} \ \rho_{STTES} \ cp_{STTES} \ (T_{STTES,hot} - T_{STTES,cold}) $$